How to Apply a Spot Treatment Correctly, According to a DermatologistJune 01, 2023

 The exception is if the spot treatment you’re using is irritating or drying.
 In this case, she says you can apply a thin layer of moisturizer before your spot treatment to help minimize adverse effects.

-It’s also important to note that applying a product with chemical exfoliants before or after a spot treatment can cause irritation, so it’s best to either skip it when using a spot treatment, or to avoid the affected area.
+It’s also important to note that applying a product with chemical exfoliants before or after a spot treatment can cause irritation, so it’s best to either skip the product when using a spot treatment, or to avoid the affected area.

 After applying your spot treatment, Dr. King recommends waiting one to two minutes for it to dry before moving on to the next product in your routine.
 If possible, avoid applying any other product directly on top of it to prevent it from getting diluted or moving around your face.

 When in doubt, here’s one trick Skincare.com editors swear by: Apply your full routine, moisturizer and all.
 Then, gently wipe a clean, damp cotton swab over any area you’d like to apply a spot treatment to.
-Once the affected area is dry, apply a spot treatment, like the La Roche-Posay Effaclar Duo Dual Action Acne Treatment, and you’re good to go.
+Once the affected area is dry, apply your spot treatment and you’re good to go.

 Formulated with acne-fighting benzoyl peroxide, this exfoliating spot treatment helps reduce the number and severity of blemishes including pimples, blackheads and whiteheads.
 The fast-absorbing, non-drying formula can be applied as a spot treatment or in a thin layer all over your face.

 For a skincare product that can be used at every stage of the acne lifecycle, opt for the IT Cosmetics Bye Bye Breakout Salicylic Acid Acne Serum.
 Not only does it clear up existing breakouts, but it also works to fade post-acne marks at the same time.
 Unlike a traditional spot treatment, this product is designed to be applied over the entire face.